Ready to get certified in Model Context Protocol (MCP) for QA? | Register now

 What is web accessibility?

 Not all users have the same vision, hearing, or physical abilities.
-Web UX and frontend developers should consider how their applications affect persons with disabilities and improve the design to increase access and usability.
+Web UX and frontend developers should consider how their applications affect persons with disabilities and improve the design to increase accessibility.

 Organizations with a presence in the United States or the European Union are subject to accessibility compliance.
 US courts have ruled that though the Americans with Disabilities Act (ADA) does not explicitly refer to web accessibility, organizations should make their websites accessible.

 Web accessibility testing is a subset of usability testing that focuses on understanding the usability of a web page or application from the perspective of persons with disabilities.
-For example, it includes testing for descriptions of pictures or contrast between text and background to make pages or elements more readable for the visually impaired.
+It includes testing for descriptions of pictures or contrast between text and background.
+This is to make pages or elements more readable for the visually impaired.

-Software teams can test accessibility by employing specific tools that simulate a user’s experience.
-The W3C’s Website Accessibility Conformance Evaluation Methodology (WCAG-EM) is an approach for determining conformance.
+Software teams can test this by employing specific tools that simulate a user’s experience.
+The W3C’s Website Evaluation Methodology (WCAG-EM) is an approach for determining conformance.

 Why is it important